Customer Services

 Additional Guidance for Candidates With Physical Or Other Disabilities

 The guiding principle in practical assessments must be safety at all times.
 Candidates must neither endanger other candidates nor endanger themselves.
-In every case centres must ensure that the Programme of Study and an Examination is suitable for the candidate and not beyond his or her physical capabilities.
-This requires that the candidate’s needs should have been recognised over a period of time and the adjustments proposed for the Programme of Study and Examination should reflect past and present need.
-If no previous adjustments have been made, centres must consider very carefully whether arrangements are justified.
-Where any doubt exists centres must contact GQAL before a candidate commences work on a Programme of Study leading to an examination.
+In every case teachers/centres must ensure that the programme of study and the examination is suitable for the candidate and not beyond their physical capabilities.
+This requires that the candidate’s needs should have been recognised over a period of time and the adjustments proposed for teaching the programme of study and examination should reflect past and present need.
+If no previous adjustments have been made teachers/centres must consider very carefully whether arrangements are justified.
+Where any doubt exists teachers/centres must contact GQAL before a candidate commences work on a programme of study leading to an examination.

-Reasonable adjustments are intended to enable the candidate to demonstrate his or her level of attainment, but the centre must ensure and the examiner/assessor must be satisfied that they do not give the candidate an unfair advantage over other candidates in the same examination.
+Reasonable adjustments are intended to enable the candidate to demonstrate their level of attainment but the teacher/centre must ensure, and the examiner/assessor must be satisfied that they do not give the candidate an unfair advantage over other candidates in the same examination.

 Special Consideration Procedures